ndf-zz/metarace/README.md

 ### export: Result Export and Mirroring

-Provides a means to execute a process on the host system, to mirror result files to a remote server, or to run a script.
+Execute a process on the host system, to mirror result files to a remote server, or to run a script.

 ### eventdb: CSV Event List

-Mainly for trackmeet, a CSV event listing object.
+Store details for events within a meet.

 ## Requirements